-Alpine Eliot Beck and D.D.
-Wulf are veterans of the music scene in the Asheville, North Carolina area.
-Alpine is a classically trained pianist (Marie Burnette, UNC-Chapel Hill, UNC-Greensboro), and singer-songwriter, who comes from a family of musicians.
-Her grandparents used to tour with the likes of Bill Monroe, and participated in a weekly music radio show in Western North Carolina, the predecessor of WNCW.
-Alpine has toured across the United States with her previous California math-rock based band, "Nice Monster", and several other musicians from the mid-west, and both east and west coast.
+Alpine is a classically trained pianist (Marie Burnette, UNC-Chapel Hill, UNC-Greensboro), and singer-songwriter, who comes from a family of musicians where her grandparents used to tour with the likes of Bill Monroe, and participated in a weekly music radio show in Western North Carolina, the predecessor of WNCW.
+Alpine has toured across the United States with her previous California rock based band, "Nice Monster", and several other musicians from the mid-west, and both east and west coast.

 Lucas Dauphinais is originally from New Hampshire, and has recently moved to North Carolina.
 He attended the University of New Hampshire where he studied french horn.
 He has performed at Carnegie Hall in New York, toured the US and Germany, and released a bluegrass album titled "Empty Teardrops" with his brother Nicholas.